Why Saybrook Doesn't Offer a PsyD Degree:

 As an institution that values the whole person – mind, body, spirit – and whose entire history and pedagogy is grounded in the humanistic tradition, we firmly believe that we cannot achieve APA accreditation successfully and hold fast to our core concepts.
 To attempt to do so would severely compromise our integrity as a humanistic institution.
 If you share our commitment to humanism, we believe that you will be happier with our other clinical career alternatives - alternatives that do not require you to compromise your ideals in pursuit of a degree.

-While we no longer accept applications for a PsyD degree, we encourage you to explore other degree programs in the School of Clinical Psychology that prepare for clinical licensure:
+While we no longer accept applications for a PsyD degree, we encourage you to explore other degree programs in the Department of Counseling that prepare for clinical licensure:

 The curriculum and pedagogy of our clinical programs remain aligned with our principles and values as an institution.

-If you need additional information or have questions about which degree to seek instead of PsyD, please contact Shawn Rubin, Chair of the School of Clinical Psychology, firstname.lastname@example.org, 415.323.5690.
+If you need additional information or have questions about which degree to seek instead of PsyD, please contact Shawn Rubin, Chair of the Department of Counseling, firstname.lastname@example.org, 415.323.5690.